kpeenee/Cave-Dungeon-Crawler/README.md

 - GIMP 2.10.22

 All of these programs will be used to code and create assets such as 3D models and sounds for the game.

+# Main features
+- Procedural generated levels
+- Permadeath
+- First person combat
+- At least 30 weapons with different stats and effects
+- Leveling up and skill trees unique to each character
+- At least 20 different enemies and many bosses to fight

+# Aim
+By christmas I hope to have the generation of my levels set up with a playable prototype creating one level.
+The one level that gets created should show off the key features of the game like the combat and variety of items.

+After christmas the main focus will be on creating many new items and skills for the player to get, as well as creating the rest of the levels.